the-X-alien/Note/README.md

 # Note
 An open source speaker for all your music needs.
-Completed with rgb lights and bluetooth compatibility, this speaker is a great deal at just manufacturing price.
+Completed with dual speakers and bluetooth compatibility, this speaker is a great deal at just manufacturing price.
 Have the fun and get the brag rights of building your own speaker and get to keep a sweet final product.